Marangoni convection in an evaporating droplet: Analytical and numerical descriptions: Introduction

-Sec.~\ref{LubriSec} contains a brief review of the lubrication approximation derived in~\cite{HuLarsonMicrofluid,HuLarsonMarangoni}, also it contains the heuristic extension of the lubrication approximation.
-The new analytical descriptions which result in better accuracy compared to other analytical approaches are developed in Sections~\ref{quadratic_ntau_Sec} and~\ref{quadratic_rz_Sec}.
+Sec.~\ref{LubriSec} represents a brief review of the lubrication approximation derived in~\cite{HuLarsonMicrofluid,HuLarsonMarangoni}, completed with the analytical description of the corresponding surface temperature distibution and with further heuristic extension of the lubrication approximation.
+The new analytical description resulting in better accuracy is developed in Section~\ref{quadratic_ntau_Sec}.
 Sec.~\ref{AnalysisSec} contains discussion of the obtained analytical and numerical results.